Code-Institute-Submissions/outerzone/README.md

 * Order and OrderLineItem.
 Don't save to the database.
 Write line total as property on the model.
 * Reading to do, Jonathan sent on Slack
 * Fix arrows on home page
+* Give instructions for creating superuser
+* Update artist JSON with new fields

 # Project Requirements
 ## Main Technologies